lemingshen/PolyU-Survival/docs/source/index.rst

    Temp </campus_life/usage>

-This is a guidance for PolyU PhD students (especially **COMP students**), aiming to help them navigate their PhD journey successfully, including tips on research, COMP things, coursework, and campus life.
+This is a guidance for PolyU PhD students (especially **COMP students**), aiming to help them navigate their PhD journey successfully, including tips on research tools, COMP things, coursework, and campus life.

 .. note::